It’s not that communication techniques are inherently bad. The better ones are like better diet tips (eat less, move more)

 Determine the root of the problem from the beginning and clearly state how it bothers, listen to others, their opinions, fears, inquiries

 Avoid feeling diminished or frustrated if your name is ever quoted in anything, after all, it is a page in the book of life, write it as it is.

 Make an effort to listen even if it bothers you.
 Active listening is about identifying the other person’s tone and body language, allowing them to speak without interruption or remark, and make sure you understand.

 Listening motivates others to want to listen to you, it also serves to relax the atmosphere, and rebuilds trust in the group.

 5. Evaluate and value the point of view of each member.

 The evaluation shows the other that you recognize it, since valorization means that you accept their thoughts, their opinions.
 Even though your own opinions may differ greatly, but validating demonstrates that you consider the other person as human, use the words of respects, emphasize the positive elements that you recognize from other family members.

 Once everyone has expressed, his concerns, opinions, fears is a time to look for a compromise.
 Each person gives suggestions

-All family member should feel good about the proposed solution.
+All family members should feel good about the proposed solution.
 Write everything and make a commitment to respect it.

 PS If you are unable to resolve your conflicts, ask for help from family members as uncles or friends or a specialist.